thegridcompany/the-grid-advisor/grid-brain-frontend/README.md

 This project uses [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for unit and integration tests.

+The project aims for a minimum of **80% code coverage**.
+The CI pipeline is configured to fail if the coverage drops below this threshold.

 ### Running Tests

-To run all tests, use the following command:
+To run all tests and generate a coverage report, use the following command:

 ```bash
 npm test
 ```

+This command (as configured in `package.json`) runs Jest with the `--coverage` flag.
+An HTML coverage report will be generated in the `coverage/` directory.
+Open `coverage/index.html` in your browser to view the detailed report.

-To run tests in watch mode (useful during development):
+To run tests in watch mode (useful during development, does not generate coverage by default):

 ```bash
 npm run test:watch
 ```

-(Note: You may need to add `"test": "jest"` and `"test:watch": "jest --watch"` scripts to your `package.json` if they don't exist yet.)
+(Note: The `test` and `test:watch` scripts are already configured in your `package.json`.)

 ### Writing Tests